-Now we create a new primary partition with the “create partition primary” command, as shown above.
+Now we can create a new primary partition with the “create partition primary” command, as shown above.
 Again this should be confirmed by a message indicating success.

 We now select the newly created partition with the “select partition 1” command.
-This action is confirmed with a message.
+This action is again confirmed with a message.

 Finally we can assign it a drive letter.
 By simply typing the command “assign” the system will automatically assign it a drive letter, it will usually be one later letter than original drive letter, as Windows thinks this is a new drive, so in my case we went from J to K as shown below.

 Well that is pretty much it, I told you it was a simple process.
 We now have our USB Flash Drive back to factory default capacity, freshly formatted, and ready for use.